codefellows/seattle-ops-cybersecurity-401d2/midterm-project/project-guidelines.md

     - AWS CloudTrail
     - Amazon GuardDuty
   - Exclude the Physical Security section.
-  - Explain how CIS benchmarks were incorporated into your Windows deployment(s) in the cloud.
+  - Explain how CIS benchmarks were applied to your cloud instance(s).
 Validate CIS compliance using AWS Security Hub.
     - Explain how FDE was used to secure hard drives on your systems.
     - Explain how PKI was used in your cloud environment.